 General program requirements are listed in §42.5.
-Faculty common requirements are junior English course [ENGL 100 (recommended) or ENGL 101]; Language Other than English (★6); Humanities (★3); Fine Arts (★3); Natural Sciences and/or Formal Studies (★6); and Social Sciences (SOC 100 and 101 or 102).
-Faculty compulsory Canadian Coordinate Requirements (★6) must also be met
+Faculty compulsory core requirements are junior English course (ENGL 100 [recommended] or ENGL 101); Humanities (3); Fine Arts (3); Natural Sciences and/or Formal Studies (6) and Social Sciences (SOC 100 and 101 or 102).
+Faculty compulsory Canadian Coordinate Requirements (6) must also be met.

-Honors in Sociology requires successful completion of a minimum of \star 42 at the senior level for the concentration as follows: SOC 210, two of 241/251/261, 308, 315, 332, 333, 407, 408, \star 3 at any senior level, \star 6 at the 300- or 400-level, and an additional \star 6 at the 400-level.
-A maximum of \star 54 at the senior level is possible, the additional \star 12 being made up of courses at the 200-, 300- or 400-level.
+Honors in Sociology requires successful completion of a minimum of ±42 at the senior level for the concentration as follows: SOC 210, two of 241/251/ 261, 308, 315, 332, 333, 407, 408, ★3 at any senior level, and ★12 at the 400level.
+A maximum of \star 54 at the senior level is possible, the additional \star 12 being made up of any $\star 6$ at the senior level and $\star 6$ at the 400-level.

-Compulsory requirements for a minor are met by a study of subjects in an area or areas related to the student's interest in Sociology. \star 30 (at the junior and senior levels) are required; however, without permission of the Associate Chair (Undergraduate), no more than \star 18 from any single department are allowed.
+Compulsory requirements for a minor are met by a study of subjects in an area or areas related to the student's interest in Sociology. ★30 (at the junior and senior levels) are required; however, without permission of the Associate Chair (Undergraduate), no more than \star 18 from any single department are allowed.

 The remainder of an Honors student's program is composed of optional coursework.
-Courses taken outside the Faculties of Arts and Science may be approved as part of the minor requirement in related areas, or they may be taken as options if their number, in the total program, does not exceed ★18.
+Courses taken outside the Faculties of Arts and Science may be approved as part of the minor requirement in related areas, or they may be taken as options if their number, in the total program, does not exceed \star 18.